The Dirt on Edible Flowers (and the Top Ten You Must Try!)

 Viola (Pansy, Viola, & Violets)

-These cool weather favorites add brightness to planters AND cupcakes!
+These cool-weather favorites add brightness to planters, lollipops, ice cubes, AND cupcakes!
 They have a sweet, grassy/green flavor.
-Volias come in a plethora of color ranges, which makes them a fun flower to use to decorate cakes and as garnishes.
+Violas come in a plethora of color ranges, which makes them a fun flower to use to decorate cakes and as garnishes.

 About the Author